Lycaonia: History

 After the defeat of Antiochus the Great, Lycaonia was given by the Romans to Eumenes II, king of Pergamon.
 About 160 BC, part of it, the Tetrarchy of Lycaonia, was added to Galatia; and in 129 BC the eastern half (usually called during the following 200 years Lycaonia proper) was given to Cappadocia as an eleventh strategia.
 In the readjustment of the Provinces, 64 BC, by Pompey after the Mithridatic Wars, he gave the northern part of the tetrarchy to Galatia and the eastern part of the eleventh strategia to Cappadocia.
 The remainder was attached to Cilicia.
 Its administration and grouping changed often under the Romans.
 In 371, Lycaonia was first formed into a separate province.

 The ancient coinage of Lycaonia is quite limited.
 Judging from the number of types/issues known, coins appear to have been struck sporadically and perhaps mostly for prestige or some important occasion (like a visit by the Emperor).

 The Lycaonians appear to have retained a distinct nationality in the time of Strabo, but their ethnical affinities are unknown.
-The mention of the Lycaonian language in the Acts of the Apostles (14:11) shows that the native language was spoken by the common people at Lystra about 50; and probably it was only later and under Christian influence that Greek took its place.
+The mention of the Lycaonian language in the Acts of the Apostles (14:11) shows that the native language was spoken by the common people at Lystra about 50 AD; and probably it was only later and under Christian influence that Greek took its place.
 It is notable though that in the Acts of the Apostles Barnabas was called Zeus, and Paul was thought to be Hermes by Lycaonians, and this makes some other researchers to believe that Lycaonian language was actually a Greek dialect, the remnant of which can still be found in the Cappadocian Greek language which is classified as a distinct Greek dialect.